Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/devops.md

 ### Deploy using the Vercel Connector

-If you can use the Vercel Connector then once you have provisioned your XM Cloud Infrastructure and created a Site return to the Sites tab in the Deploy application for your Environment, and click the button on the right and choose “Set up hosting”.
-Complete the sections and follow the prompts to deploy your site to a new Vercel installation
+Once you have provisioned your XM Cloud Infrastructure and created a Site return to the Sites tab in the Deploy application for your Environment.
+Then, click the button on the right and choose “Set up hosting”.
+Complete the sections and follow the prompts to deploy your site to a new Vercel installation.

 <Alert>
   <AlertIcon />